MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-A-General-Provisions/part-403-Special-Programs-Projects/subpart-I-Transparency-Reports-Reporting-Physician-Ownership-Investment-Interests/section-403.904.md

 (7) *Nature of payment or transfer of value.* The nature of each payment or other transfer of value, as described in paragraph (e) of this section.

-(8) *Related covered drug, device, biological or medical supply.* Report the marketed name of the related covered drugs, devices, biologicals, or medical supplies, and therapeutic area or product category unless the payment or other transfer of value is not related to a particular covered drug, device, biological or medical supply.
+(8) *Related covered drug, device, biological or medical supply.* Report the marketed or brand name of the related covered drugs, devices, biologicals, or medical supplies, and therapeutic area or product category unless the payment or other transfer of value is not related to a particular covered drug, device, biological or medical supply.

-(i) For drugs and biologicals, if the marketed name has not yet been selected, applicable manufacturers must indicate the name registered on *clinicaltrials.gov.*
+(i) For drugs and biologicals -

+(A) If the marketed name has not yet been selected, applicable manufacturers must indicate the name registered on *clinicaltrials.gov*.

+(B) Any regularly used identifiers must be reported, including, but not limited to, national drug codes.

+(ii) For devices, if the device has a unique device identifier (UDI), then the device identifier (DI) portions of it must be reported, as applicable.

-(ii) Applicable manufacturers may report the marketed name and therapeutic area or product category for payments or other transfers of value related to a non-covered drug, device, biological, or medical supply.
+(iii) Applicable manufacturers may report the marketed name and therapeutic area or product category for payments or other transfers of value related to a non-covered drug, device, biological, or medical supply.

-(iii) Applicable manufacturers must indicate if the related drug, device, biological, or medical supply is covered or non-covered.
+(iv) Applicable manufacturers must indicate if the related drug, device, biological, or medical supply is covered or non-covered.

-(iv) Applicable manufacturers must indicate if the payment or other transfer of value is not related to any covered or non-covered drug, device, biological or medical supply.
+(v) Applicable manufacturers must indicate if the payment or other transfer of value is not related to any covered or non-covered drug, device, biological or medical supply.

 (9) *Eligibility for delayed publication.* Applicable manufacturers must indicate whether a payment or other transfer of value is eligible for delayed publication, as described in § 403.910.